shockjiang/ndns-obsoleted/README.md

 distribution and routing scalability management, we believe that NDNS can also serve a number of other purposes during the development and deployment of the NDN architecture in coming years.

+Now we have new design, and this one is out-dated.
+So we will not update code here any more.

+   Xiaoke Jiang
+   Oct 6, 2014